Dan Foster swam Lake Ontario

 Canadian Dan Foster completed the 42nd crossing of Lake Ontario, with a time of 19 hours 12 minutes on 15th August 1998, at age 33.
 Starting from Niagara-on-the-Lake in the early morning at 12:37 am, he finished at the Leslie Street Spit in Toronto at 7:49 pm.
 At the time of the swim, Dan was working as an Audio-Visual Technician and living in Mississauga, Ontario.

-Dan competed for seven years as an age-group swimmer and, at the time of his Lake Ontario swim, had competed for the Etobicoke Masters Swim Club for five years.
+Dan competed for seven years as an age-group swimmer and qualified for senior nationals.
+He was a multiple medal winner at Junior National Championships in both 100m and 200m backstroke.
+In 1984-85 he competed for Indian River College and ranked top 10 in the country for all junior college swimmers in the 200m back.
+After college, he competed for the Etobicoke Masters Swim Club.
+In 1984, Dan came 5th in the world for the 5km open water lake swim at World Masters Championships.
 In 1997, he completed the Key West open-water Swim, placing 12th (10th man) with a time of 4:36:40 in a field of 70 swimmers who completed the course.

 Dan's successful Lake Ontario swim came after a cancellation on the previous weekend due to rough conditions; however, his swim on August 15th encountered westerly winds of about 15 knots shortly after the start, with the waves increasing to 2 metres before dying down to almost nothing around 8:00 am.
 The water remained constant at about 70 degrees F throughout the swim, except for a warm start at 74 F in the Niagara River.
 The winds and waves in the early stages of the swim took their toll on Dan, who was greatly fatigued at the completion of the ordeal.